 International Relations, International Law, Human Rights, Human Security, U.S. Foreign Policy, INGOs/NGOs, Social Movements

 Nylen, Alexandria.
-2017.
 "Frontier Justice: International Law and 'Lawless Spaces' in the 'War Against Terrorists.'"
-Under Review at the European Journal of International Relations.
+Revise and resubmit; European Journal of International Relations.